 - 1. When exiting your room and the building: - If you are not in immediate danger from smoke or fire, make sure to close and lock all doors and bring your room key and ID card with you. - Evacuate the building.
-If you are unable to evacuate, call 911 and give your name, location and phone number. - 2.
+If you are unable to evacuate, call 911 or KSU Police at ext.
+6666 or dial 470-578-6666 and give your name, location and phone number. - 2.
 Once safely outside the building: - Move away from building and immediately report to the designated assembly area to check in with residential life staff. - Stay clear of all emergency vehicles.
 Do not stand in roadway/walkway.
 Do not block emergency vehicles from getting through. - Do not re-enter the building until you are instructed to do so by an emergency responder or residential life staff.